 July 1, 1951 – Fred Schneider, vocals (The B-52’s)

 July 1, 1977 – Liv Tyler (born Liv Rundgren), actress.
-Liv was raised by Todd Rundgren and her mother Bebe Buell until she was 11, when she found out that Steven Tyler was her biological father.
+Liv was raised by Todd Rundgren and her mother Bebe Buell until it was revealed that Steven Tyler was her biological father.
+She kept Rundgren as her middle name and has a close relationship with him.

 July 1, 1949 – John Farnham, vocals (solo, Little River Band)